darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 **Note:** If you create a user-defined preset with the same name as a built-in preset, your preset will override the built-in version, which will no longer be accessible.

 If you delete a preset that has the same name as one of the built-in presets, then your user preset will be deleted, and that preset name will no longer appear in the preset menu at all.
-The next time you start darktable, the corresponding built-in preset will once again become visible.
+The next time you start Ansel, the corresponding built-in preset will once again become visible.

 ---